-This is a unique and positive change in the employment visa system in the UAE and we shall keep watching the space to see the enforcement of the new Remote Work Visa and its practicality in the employment market.
+This is a unique and positive change in opening up the employment visa system in the UAE and we will continue to watch this space to see the enforcement of the new Remote Work Visa and its practicality in the employment market.

-We have seen specific cases before the Dubai Court of Cassation awarding EOSG for employees on the full employment duration including employment with the Overseas Entity which did not take place in the UAE and ruling against both the Overseas Entity and the Local Entity, jointly and severally.
+We have seen specific cases before the Dubai Court of Cassation awarding EOSG for employees on the full employment duration including employment with the Overseas Entity which did not take place in the UAE and ruling against both the Overseas Entity and the Local Entity on a joint and several basis.

 The considerations outlined in this article are especially crucial for multinational and regional corporations and legal advice should be sought to appropriately plan for the potential pitfalls inherent with cross-border employee relocations.